 Can baked beans be frozen?

-Freezing baked beans is ridiculously easy as long as you follow a couple of rules.
+Freezing baked beans is ridiculously easy as long as you follow a couple of rules:

-Pro-tip: Make sure you write the date you prepared the baked beans on the container, plus the 6 month mark, so you know when they expire!
+Pro-tip: Make sure you write the date you prepared the baked beans on the container, plus the 3 month mark, so you know when they expire!

-Can you reheat baked beans?
+How to reheat baked beans?

-You can also reheat ovens on the stovetop.
-To do so, remove the prepared baked beans from their storage container, transfer them to a sauce pot and reheat them over medium to medium-low heat, stirring occasionally, until warmed throughout and an internal temperature of 165 degrees F (about 10-12 minutes*).
+- The stovetop: To do so, remove the prepared baked beans from their storage container, transfer them to a sauce pot and reheat them over medium to medium-low heat, stirring occasionally, until warmed throughout and an internal temperature of 165 degrees F (about 10-12 minutes).

 These easy, perfect baked beans rock the dang house!
 Why?

-- You can make these homemade baked beans in the oven, slow cooker (crockpot) OR the on the stove.
+- You can make these homemade baked beans in the oven, slow cooker (crockpot) OR on the stove.

 - And if that wasn’t reason enough, I have three words.
-Bacon.
-Bourbon.
-Brown sugar.
+Bacon!
+Bourbon!
+Brown sugar!

-- 12 ounces Bacon , chopped
+- 12 ounces Bacon - chopped

-- 1 medium Sweet Onion , finely diced
+- 1 medium Sweet Onion - finely diced

-- 1 small Green Bell Pepper , finely diced
+- 1 small Green Bell Pepper - finely diced

-- 3 large Cloves Garlic , minced
+- 3 large Cloves Garlic - minced

 - 1 Cup Bourbon